Wool For Sale

 Coloured Fleeces

-These fleeces are generally Clun Forest cross or Dorset cross, so characteristics are similar to those breeds.
-We have Romney cross coloured fleeces and a few BFL cross coloured fleeces, listed separately.
+The majority of the coloured fleeces are Clun Forest cross or Dorset cross, so characteristics are similar to those breeds.
+We have some Romney cross coloured fleeces and a few BFL cross coloured fleeces, listed separately on the same page.